Agyapa Royalties deal: Parliament summons MIIF boss over US$12m expenditure

 The Mines and Energy Committee of Parliament has written to the Chief Executive Officer of the Minerals Income Investment Fund (MIIF), demanding details and supporting evidence regarding the government of Ghana's expenditure of $12 million on the botched Agyapa Royalties deal.

-In a letter dated February 20, 2024, the Committee chaired by the Member of Parliament for Abuakwa South, Samuel Atta Kyea, stated that it had taken notice of publications and public discourse on the matter and sought guidance on appropriate steps regarding the alleged expenditure.
+In a letter dated February 20, 2024, the committee stated that it had taken notice of publications and public discourse on the matter and sought guidance on appropriate steps regarding the alleged expenditure.

-"In reference to the above, I am directed by the Chairman of the Committee to request you to furnish the Committee on Mines and Energy with information on the alleged expenditure of US$12 Million by MIIF on Agyapa Royalties with supporting evidence, if any.
-The Committee expects the information to be delivered to its Secretariat by Tuesday, February 27 2024.
+“In reference to the above, I am directed by the Chairman of the Committee to request you to furnish the Committee on Mines and Energy with information on the alleged expenditure of US$12 Million expended by MIIF on Agyapa Royalties with supporting evidence, if any.
+The Committee expects the information to be delivered to its Secretariat latest by Tuesday, 27th February 2024.

-The demand by the Committee comes on the back of a disclosure by the CEO of MIIF, Edward Nana Yaw Koranteng, during an appearance before Parliament's Public Accounts Committee that the government of Ghana spent $12 million on the suspended Agyapa royalties deal.
+The demand by the committee comes on the back of a disclosure by CEO of MIIF, Edward Nana Yaw Koranteng, during an appearance before Parliament's Public Accounts Committee that the government of Ghana spent $12 million on the suspended Agyapa royalties deal.

 According to the reports, the amount was spent on the initial offering of the Agyapa Royalties on the London Stock Exchange.